Tearnote/village-of-chaos/README.md

     -   Favicons and WebManifest are present for PWA functionality,
 -   CSS3
     -   Layout with Flexbox and border-box sizing,
-    -   Media queries for responsive design,
+    -   Media queries for responsive design, sometimes drastically changing interface elements for a more fitting design,
     -   CSS variables and calc() used to organize common values,
     -   Sizing with rem values whenever applicable,
 -   Javascript